open-policy-agent/kube-mgmt/README.md

     curl $OPA_URL/v1/data/kubernetes/example
     ```

-## Policies
+## Policies and Data loading

-`kube-mgmt` automatically discovers policies stored in ConfigMaps in Kubernetes
+`kube-mgmt` automatically discovers policies and JSON data
+stored in `ConfigMaps` in Kubernetes and loads them into OPA.

+Policies or data can be disabled using `--enable-policy=false` or `--enable-data=false` flags respectively.

-and loads them into OPA. `kube-mgmt` assumes a ConfigMap contains policies if
+`kube-mgmt` assumes a `ConfigMap` contains policy or JSON data if the `ConfigMap` is:
-the ConfigMap is:

-- Created in a namespace listed in the `--policies` option.
-If you specify `--policies=*` then `kube-mgmt` will look for policies in ALL namespaces.
+- Created in a namespace listed in the `--namespaces` option.
+If you specify `--namespaces=*` then `kube-mgmt` will look for policies in ALL namespaces.
+- Labelled with `openpolicyagent.org/policy=rego` for policies
-- Labelled with `openpolicyagent.org/policy=rego`.
+- Labelled with `openpolicyagent.org/data=op` for JSON data

+Label names and their values can be configured using `--policy-label`, `--policy-value`, `--data-label`, `--data-value` CLI options.

-When a policy has been successfully loaded into OPA, the
+When a `ConfigMap` has been successfully loaded into OPA,
-`openpolicyagent.org/policy-status` annotation is set to `{"status": "ok"}`.
+the `openpolicyagent.org/policy-status` annotation is set to `{"status": "ok"}`.

 If loading fails for some reason (e.g., because of a parse error), the
-`openpolicyagent.org/policy-status` annotation is set to `{"status": "error",
+`openpolicyagent.org/policy-status` annotation is set to `{"status": "error", "error": ...}`
-"error": ...}` where the `error` field contains details about the failure.
+where the `error` field contains details about the failure.

-### JSON Loading

-`kube-mgmt` can be configured to load arbitrary JSON out of ConfigMaps into
-OPA's data namespace.
-This is useful for providing contextual information to
-your policies.

-Enable data loading by specifying the `--enable-data` command-line flag to
-`kube-mgmt`.
-If data loading is enabled `kube-mgmt` will load JSON out of
-ConfigMaps labelled with `openpolicyagent.org/data=opa`.

-> The JSON data ConfigMaps must be in namespaces listed in the `--policies` option.

 Data loaded out of ConfigMaps is laid out as follows: